zhangmeng88/doris-zh-translation/en/docs/overview.md

-**DORIS: Empowering Global Cause of Death Data Management with ICD-11**
+**DORIS: Empowering global cause of death data management with ICD-11**

 DORIS, the Digital Open Rule Integrated Software designed to automate the selection of the underlying cause of death using ICD-11.
 DORIS represents an innovative, multilingual software solution designed to modernize death certificate processing and enhance global cause of death data management.